AdobeDocs/learning-manager.en/help/migrated/administrators/add-users-in-bulk.md

 In this case, by default your company's Administrator is treated as the Manager for users.
 By default, employee is considered as user's profile.

+>[!NOTE]
+>
+>To add new users, create a new CSV file with their details and upload it.
+Updating and re-uploading an existing CSV file is not supported.

 **Sample CSV**

 Learning Manager sample CSV is available below with mandatory fields.